vote/signature_extractor/README.md

 of this signature extractor code.
-We, along with [other](https://www.aclu.org/blog/voting-rights/signature-match-laws-disproportionately-impact-voters-already-margins) [organizations](https://www.democracydocket.com/2020/05/safeguard-voting-rights-with-vbm/), hope that these rules will change, but for now we need to carefull weight any improvements in our technology with the potential downsides of creating more confusing failure modes.
+We, along with [other](https://www.aclu.org/blog/voting-rights/signature-match-laws-disproportionately-impact-voters-already-margins) [organizations](https://www.democracydocket.com/2020/05/safeguard-voting-rights-with-vbm/), hope that these rules will change, but for now we need to carefully weight any improvements in our technology with the potential downsides of creating more confusing failure modes.

 ## Development